 Preheat oven to 375f/190c

-Start by tearing off the flower petals until you're left with a bare, empty stem.
+Prepare the fake roses by tearing off the flower petals until you’re left with a bare, empty stem.
 If possible, push the calyx down the stem to reveal a little more of a wire/stem for the bacon roll to sit on.

 Take a strip of bacon, and starting at one end, roll it up tightly to form a rosette.
 Secure the roll with two toothpicks, as close to the bottom of one end as you can, to form a cross.
 Place the rose on a wire rack on top of a foil lined tray.
 Repeat with all the bacon.